lennart-benschop/arturo/documents/kernel.md

 In your main program, there should be a timer tick handler, this is the IF (HASTICK50_FIRED()) part of the test_app.c.
 This will fire at 50Hz, the speed is not guaranteed.

 This should always call *USBUpdate()* which processes USB messages, and if you are using the full keyboard system *KBDCheckTimer()* which is responsible for auto repeating keys.
+If you are not using the full keyboard system this function is a no-operation.

 On the demo it also writes a full stop.